Rules of Attraction

 Attractive lips alone do not an attractive face make; what is important is the totality of appearance as far as attraction is concerned.

+Lips become fleshier and darker at the sight of someone attractive.
 There are touch and pressure receptors in the lips which fire messages to the brain, and so you know whether the kiss is the kiss you are looking for.
 A woman may unconsciously lick her lips to attract attention.
 A man may softly place a finger on his lips for the same reason.

 If a man shifts his focus from your eyes to your lips and mouth, and looks at them long enough before returning to your eyes, once again, you can be assured that he is interested in you and, in all probability, wants to kiss you.

-Nose.
 Generally, a short nose, in proportion to the rest of the face, is considered a good feature.
 It has, of course, a major role to play than mere appearance.

 Eskimos, to cull one cultural example, rub their noses in greeting each other.
 It's actually a form of "sniffing" - to get a sense of the other person's smell!
 Result: your olfactory senses are aroused, or repelled by the smell of the other person.
 In other words, your nose plays a great part in telling you who smells good to you.

 It is a known fact that the heady smell of someone can kindle swift passion.
 Conversely, if a person you find attractive does not smell good, you may find his/her attractiveness diminishing in your eyes and interest extinguished.
-It is essential that you like the smell of the person you are attracted to - otherwise, your desire may be short-lived.
+It is essential that you like the smell of the person you are attracted to, otherwise your desire may be short-lived.
 Remember, the raw sex appeal of natural smell only lasts as long as it is fresh; beyond that it loses its charm.
-Perfumes and oils have, therefore, been used since ancient times to create "the smell divine."
+Perfumes and oils have, therefore, been used since ancient times to create “the smell divine.”

-Hair and skin.
 Shining, thick hair that is soft to touch is a sign of attractive hair.
 This is universal, although colour, length, style and other preferences may vary from one culture to another, or individual preferences, or in tune with the times.
 In addition, a smooth skin that gives appearance of youth and vitality is also preferred.

 If you find someone attractive, you may unconsciously flick your hair off your face, or twist a strand of hair.
 These are nervous gestures to displace your interest.
 You may also, of course, perform these gestures to attract attention.

-Body language.
 When someone is attracted to you, his/her complete body will speak.
 S/he will lean forward in your direction, tilt his/her head, sit on the edge of the chair, point his/her toes towards you, groom, touch his/her face and be aware of himself/herself, and of you.

 The language of attraction is not complicated.
 In fact, it is one of the most natural things in the world.